juleshansen/oop/pair.md

 As you write your code, you should write test code along side it.
 Take a look at the example test files for ideas on how to do this.

 You should be able to play the game on the command line, by typing in your moves.
-You can use python's `input` and `raw_input` functions for this.
+You can use python's `input` and function for this.

 ## What to Submit